socketsupply/tonic/README.md

 A minimalist composable component inspired by React.

 # GOALS
-- Less than a minute or two to grock the entire codebase, `~100` lines.
+- Less than a minute or two to grock the whole codebase, `~100` lines.
 - Preact/React style component composition.
 - One-way binding.
 Pipeline data though connected components.
 - Single source event dispatch.
 No event rebinding needed.